zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/expression-language.md

 The Dynamic LINQ expression language provides a simple and convenient way of writing expressions that can be parsed into LINQ expression trees.

 - The language supports most of the constructs of expression trees, but it is not a complete query or programming language.
-- It is designed to be familiar to C#, VB, and SQL users, that's why some operators are present in multiple forms, such as `&&` and `and`.
+- It is designed to be familiar to C#, VB, and SQL users; it explains why some operators are present in multiple forms, such as `&&` and `and`.

 ## Constants

 The expression language defines the following constants:

-- The `true` and `false` denotes the values of the type `bool`.
+- The `true` and `false` denote the values of the type `bool`.
-- The `null` denotes a null reference, the `null` constant is of type `Object`, but is also implicitly convertible to any reference type.
+- The `null` denotes a null reference, and the `null` constant is of type `Object`, who is also implicitly convertible to any reference type.

 ## Types